koko004/unifi-cam-proxy-automated-installer/README.md

 ## Fast Init

-First run Unifi-Protect installer then add Camera and select G3 Micro cam, follow instructions and capture QR to file.
+1. First run Unifi-Protect installer then add Camera and select G3 Micro cam, follow instructions and capture QR generated to image file.

-Upload the QR captured to https://zxing.org and copy 4 line this is the TOKEN and you need paste it in this script in section COMPLETE INSTALL and TOKEN fields.
+2. Upload the QR captured to https://zxing.org and copy 4 line, this is the TOKEN and you need paste it in this script when asked for TOKEN.

+3. Then you can run cam installer, it will ask you for 3 questions:

+* 1. IP of UNIFI-PROTECT machine
+* 2. TOKEN (previously created and convert)
+* 3. RTSP address for the camera

+This script is made for 3 cams you can install 1, 2 or 3 at same time.

+NOTE: You can use same QR for all cameras.
 You can change MACs from entrypoint.sh files.

-This script is made for 2 cams you can add more or remove editing COMPLETE INSTALL section.

-NOTE: You can use same QR for both cameras.

 ```
 git clone https://github.com/koko004/unifi-cam-proxy-automated-installer